 With the success of mobile and Web ordering, Thai Chili 2 Go wanted to bring the convenience of online ordering into the store, targeting those who are already familiar with the menu.
 Touchscreen kiosks would be paired with a payment device and receipt printer, making the ordering process entirely self-service, fast, and efficient.
 Frequent diners would be able to avoid the lines, ordering their favorites quickly and easily, then picking up their order when called.

-To deliver this kiosk experience, Thai Chili 2 Go enlisted the services of ZIVELO, a leading self-service technology brand specialized in the bespoke creation and delivery of self-service kiosks and digital signage solutions.
+To deliver this kiosk experience, Thai Chili 2 Go enlisted the services of ZIVELO (now a part of VERIFONE), a leading self-service technology brand specialized in the bespoke creation and delivery of self-service kiosks and digital signage solutions.
 Founded in 2008 with the mission to revolutionize the way brands use technology to interact with their consumers, ZIVELO had deep restaurant experience, counting McDonald's among their customers.

 Each self-service kiosk needed to facilitate self-ordering, payment, receipt printing, and the production of an order number that would be announced when the requested food was ready.
 To achieve this, the kiosk experience would have to be integrated with multiple hardware and software solutions, an atypical task for ZIVELO.